rreben/basket4py/README.md

 basket4py
 =================

-## basket4py is an infrastrurcture project
+## basket4py is an infrastructure project
 Simply add basket4py to any python (especially data science) project.
 And you will be able to run jupyter notebooks from a virtual vagrant enabled development environment.
 Of couse you can use basket4py to get an easy start on starting with python and jupyter notebooks.

 ![How it works](images/basket4py_trailer_big.gif)